History of the Venezuelan oil industry: 1908–1940

 The main office of the Mene Grande Oil Company was built in 1951.

-Despite the knowledge of the existence of oil reserves in Venezuela for centuries, the first oil wells of significance were not drilled until the early 1910s.
+Despite the knowledge of the existence of oil in Venezuela, significant drilling started only in the early 1910s.
 In 1908, Juan Vicente Gómez replaced his ailing predecessor, Cipriano Castro, as the president of Venezuela.
 Over the next few years, Gómez granted several concessions to explore, produce, and refine oil.
-Most of these oil concessions were granted to his closest friends, and they in turn passed them on to foreign oil companies that could actually develop them.
-One such concession was granted to Rafael Max Valladares who contracted to General Asphalt for exploration and development of oil fields.
+Most of these oil concessions were granted to his closest friends, and they in turn passed them on to foreign oil-companies that could actually develop them.
+One such concession was granted to Rafael Max Valladares, who contracted to General Asphalt for exploration and development of oil fields.
 The geologist Herbert Hoover, then in London as a consulting engineer for Gold Fields, Ltd. of South Africa, recommended the geologist Ralph Arnold to that company for a survey of oil resources in Venezuela.
-At that time there was a single oil well in Venezuela producing 40 gallons of oil per day.
-Arnold's survey, conducted for Caribbean Petroleum Company a subsidiary of General Asphalt Company in Northern Venezuela, employed a staff of 52 geologists, engineers, and drillers.
-So successful was this venture, that Royal Dutch Shell paid General Asphalt $1,000,000 for 51% in Caribbean Petroleum Company.
+At that time there was a single oil-well in Venezuela producing 40 gallons of oil per day.
+Arnold's survey, conducted for Caribbean Petroleum Company (a subsidiary of General Asphalt Company) in Northern Venezuela, employed a staff of 52 geologists, engineers, and drillers.
+So successful was this venture that Royal Dutch Shell paid General Asphalt $1,000,000 for 51% in Caribbean Petroleum Company.
 On 15 April 1914, upon the completion of the Zumaque-I (now called MG-I) oil well, the first Venezuelan oilfield of importance, Mene Grande, was discovered by Caribbean Petroleum in the Maracaibo Basin.
-This major discovery encouraged a massive wave of foreign oil companies to Venezuela in an attempt to gain a foothold in the burgeoning market.
+This major discovery encouraged a massive wave of foreign oil-companies to Venezuela in an attempt to gain a foothold in the burgeoning market.